eviltester/thingifier/challenger/src/main/resources/content/tools/clients/kreya.md

 ---
 title: Kreya HTTP API Rest Client - Overview and Review
-seo_title: Kreya HTTP API Rest Client - Overview and Review | API Client Review
+seo_title: Kreya API Client Review for Exploratory Testing
 description: An overview of the Kreya HTTP REST API Client.
 lastmod: 2026-02-18
 seo_description: Review Kreya HTTP API Rest Client for API testing, including strengths, limitations, and practical fit so you can choose the right client for your workflow.